iainmacthai/M5-8ChEncoder/README.md

 It Consists of a 2 screen UI on the M5Dial
 + Screen 1 Shows Encoder Channels 1-4
 + Screen 2 Shows Encoder Channels 5-8

+### Enhancement
+#### Create a global variables to be used elsewhere and add serial debugging
++ Uses global variables to track encoder states.
++ Add serial debugging of encoder values and states to check it matches the UI
+   + Updates once per second using non-blocking millis()
 #### Declare Global Variables:
 ```
 #include "ui_helpers.h"